-- \checkmark Minimize the length of the pipeline; - ✓ Minimize crossing of roads; - ✓ Minimize the impact on the environment; - ✓ Avoid when possible and maintain a minimum safe distance from existing infrastructures.
+- ✓ Minimize the length of the pipeline; - ✓ Minimize crossing of roads or water courses; - ✓ Minimize the impact on the environment; - ✓ Avoid when possible and maintain a minimum safe distance from existing infrastructures.

-It is worth noting that a big effort was provided for the selection of the pipeline Right Of Way (ROW) in compliance with the above criteria.
-The selected route will significantly save land management and therefore significantly reduce the project's impacts on the biophysical and human environment.
-The selected ROW will go along the existing tracks.
+It is worth noting that a big effort was provided for the selection the pipeline Right Of Way (ROW) in compliance with the above criteria (cf. Appendix I Plan of Development and Appendix II Project Approval by General Directorate for Energy).
+The selected route will significantly save land management of areas of ecosystem value and therefore significantly reduce the project's impacts on the biophysical and human environment.
+In fact, the selected ROW will go along Ain Amenas pipeline.